 Some people have turned to eating toilet paper or clothing to absorb the alcohol in their stomach and keep it from entering their blood stream.
 Oceanside DUI lawyer point out that this would actually work if you did it while drinking, though you would get the same effect by simply eating food while drinking and it would be a lot easier on your digestive system.
 However if you’re doing it after you’ve been pulled over, you probably already have enough alcohol in your blood stream to render your efforts pointless.

-Finally, some people claim that smoking can help throw off a breathalyzer, and they’re right!
+Finally, some people claim that smoking can throw off a breathalyzer, and they’re right!
 The only problem is that heavy smokers tend to have higher levels of acetaldehyde in their system, meaning while this can affect the breathalyzer, it won’t affect it in your favor, but instead make your results higher!

-What Will Throw off a Breathalyzer
+What Can Throw off a Breathalyzer

 As it turns out, there seems to only be one thing that can help lower the results of a breathalyzer.
 If you exercise or hyperventilate just before taking the test, your lungs will bring in new air that doesn’t have a chance to absorb as much of the alcohol in the capillaries of your lungs.
 Conversely, if you hold your breath before testing, you’ll actually get higher results.
 Obviously when you’ve been arrested on suspicion of drunk driving, you probably won’t be able to get the chance to run a marathon or do a full workout just before blowing into the breathalyzer, so exercising probably isn’t an option.
 But hyperventilating may help.
 That being said, police are generally on the lookout for this sort of thing and will usually make sure you breathe normally into the breath test, so it won’t really help you in most cases.